 Back to all Project Ideas / Create or Tend a School Garden

-On top of all of these benefits, when kids see and learn about where their veggies come from, there’s a good chance they are going to eat more of them, which could help lower obesity rates and make our children healthier.
-Get your hands dirty by building a garden at a school in your community.
-Whether they are container gardens, raised beds, fruit trees or herb gardens, school gardens serve as hands-on classrooms for students of all ages.
-You can use planting a garden with students as an opportunity to teach lessons about plant cycles and the environment, as well as teamwork, responsibility and nutritional values.
+When it comes to a school garden, students can see and learn about where their fruits and veggies come from, and there’s a good chance they will eat more of them.
+Whether they are container gardens, raised beds, fruit trees, or herb gardens, school gardens serve as hands-on classrooms for students of all ages.
+You can use planting a garden with students as an opportunity to teach lessons about nutrient cycles and the environment, as well as teamwork, responsibility, and nutritional values.
 Get your hands dirty by building an outdoor space at a school in your community.

-- Form a team of administrators, parents, teachers, students and other members of the school community who can help you set and achieve a goal for the garden.
-Make sure everyone knows the value of a school garden, and then work with them to create a plan.
-The OK Recycling Association has a great guide for creating your plan.
+- Before starting your garden, form a team of administrators, parents, teachers, students, and other members of the school community who can help you set and achieve your goal.

-- Look for community support for your garden, both for materials and for the manpower to make it happen.
-Reach out local companies to donate materials such as soil or gardening equipment.
+- Look for community support for your outdoor space, both for materials and for the manpower to make it happen.

-- Find funding ideas and planning help at KidsGardening.org.
+- Find funding ideas and planning ideas at KidsGardening.org.

 - Use the Living Schoolyard Activity Guide from EcoSchools to use your school’s garden as a fun, outdoor area for physical activity.